Tina Thompson: WNBA career

-An unrestricted free agent at the end of the 2011 season, Thompson signed with the Seattle Storm on February 27, 2012, to fill gaps left by Australia's Lauren Jackson, concurrent her commitment to the Australian national team for the 2012 Olympics, and small forward Swin Cash, who was traded to the Chicago Sky as part of a package deal for the second-overall pick in the 2012 WNBA Draft.
+An unrestricted free agent at the end of the 2011 season, Thompson signed with the Seattle Storm on February 27, 2012, to fill gaps left by Australia's Lauren Jackson, concurrent her commitment to the Australian national team for the 2012 Olympics, and small forward Swin Cash, who was traded to the Chicago Sky as part of a package deal for the second-overall pick in the 2012 WNBA draft.

 On May 31, 2013, Thompson announced that she would retire from the WNBA at the end of the 2013 season.

 During the 2013 season, the 38-year-old Thompson was a starter for the Storm and had averaged 14.1 ppg.
 She was also selected to the 2013 WNBA All-Star Game to replace an injured Brittney Griner.
 It was her ninth career WNBA All-Star Game appearance, the second-most in WNBA history, and it also made her the first and only player in WNBA history to be named an All-Star in three different decades.

 On August 17, 2013, Thompson became the first WNBA player to have 7,000 points and 3,000 rebounds following a victory against the Indiana Fever where she scored 23 points and grabbed 7 rebounds.

 September 14, 2013, marked the final regular-season game of Thompson's career which resulted in a victory over the Tulsa Shock.
 Following the game, an almost hour-long retirement ceremony took place in her honor.
 Her Storm teammates all wore a number 7 jersey either in a Comets or Storm variant.
 Despite the absence of Sue Bird who sat out the whole season while recovering from knee surgery, the Storm made the playoffs with the number 4 seed in the Western Conference.

 Thompson's final WNBA career game was Game 2 of the first round in the 2013 WNBA Playoffs.
 The Storm were eliminated in a two-game sweep by the Minnesota Lynx who would win the championship that year.
-Thompson scored 13 points in the loss.
+Thompson recorded 13 points, 9 rebounds and 2 steals in the loss.

 In 2016, Thompson was again honored by the WNBA, being named in the WNBA Top 20@20 in celebration of the league's twentieth anniversary.

 On March 31, 2018, Thompson was named to the 2018 class of inductees for the Naismith Memorial Basketball Hall of Fame.